 I read a couple of blog posts that I can not really remember now and even scribbled a few notes on a piece of paper that I’d borrowed from the internet cafe guy.

-Take note of the little note I scribbled (pun definitely intended) ‘cause I wouldn’t have followed my current career path if it wasn’t for it.
+Take note of the little note I scribbled (pun intended) ‘cause I wouldn’t have followed my current career path if it wasn’t for it.

 Forgetting about the little note meant I forgot about everything I’d researched for the rest of the remaining years in high school!